fatcrapinmybutt/fredprime-legal-system/README.md

 ## Form Database Example
 A basic script is provided to demonstrate how court forms can be stored and queried locally.

+Each form entry can include references to relevant MCR sections, statutes, and benchbook guidance.
+The example manifest now contains several common family court motions.

 Run the importer: